 Contact a LawyerSubmit information about your potential case to be reviewed by an attorney.

-The Mirena IUD (Intrauterine Device) is a form of birth control that is placed into the uterus to prevent pregnancy.
-However, a number of women have reported suffering serious and debilitating injuries associated with side effects of Mirena, where the IUD may perforate the uterus, migrate to other parts of the body, cause infections or other problems.
+A number of women have reported suffering serious and debilitating injuries from side effects of Mirena IUD, where the implanted birth control perforates the uterus, migrates to other areas of the body and causes infections or other problems.

-Mirena lawyers are reviewing potential claims for women throughout the United States who have suffered:
+Lawyers are reviewing potential Mirena cases for women throughout the United States who have suffered:

 - Perforation or Puncture of the Uterine Wall